Home

 This rebuilt church, St Peter's Church, now occupies an area where buildings were wrecked in the earthquake, contains several fine commemorative art where you will find exquisite communion plates said to be a gift from Sir Henry Morgan.

-In the same area you will find ancient tombs and of great interest is the tomb of Lewis Galday, a Frenchman who they said was swallowed up by the earthquake and within seconds of being swallowed by the earth, an eruption spat him out into the sea, from there he was able to get to safety and lived for another forty-seven years and died in 1739.
+In the same area you will find ancient tombs.
+Of great interest is the tomb of Lewis Galday, a Frenchman who they said was swallowed up by the earthquake and within seconds of being swallowed by the earth, an eruption spat him out into the sea, from there he was able to get to safety and lived for another forty-seven years.
+He died in 1739.

 Jamaican Taino And Their Artifacts